 Final interviews

 The firm aims to interview around 25% of those who have attended an assessment centre, including vac schemers who undergo their interview during the second week of their placement.
-Direct applicants, meanwhile, attend theirs in either August or September.
+Direct applicants, meanwhile, attend over the summer.
 These interviews will be conducted in person.

 The interview is conducted by a partner and a member of the early careers team and opens with a chat about the interviewee's motivations and interest in law.